How to Install Windows Server 2016 and Hyper-V on the Vault

 Download Windows Server 2016

-Verify the download begins and when it is completed you should have an ISO file.
-An example file used for this test installation is:
+Verify the download begins and when it is completed you should have an ISO file (SERVER_EVAL_x64….) that is ~4.6GB in size.

 Download software to transfer the installation image to a USB drive